JCorellaFSL/Nebula-Protocol/TEMPLATE_CONSTELLATION_3.5_UI_POLISH.md

 ---

 **REMEMBER: This is the final UI polish before release.
-The application must be production-ready, professional, accessible, and performant.**
+The application must be production-ready, professional, accessible, and performant.
+All work must pass through STAR_GATE_3_INTEGRATION.md before proceeding to deployment.**